TritonDataCenter/triton-go/README.md

 ## Error Handling

-If an error is returned by the HTTP API, the `error` returned from the function will contain an instance of `compute.TritonError` in the chain.
-Error wrapping is performed using the [errwrap][7] library from HashiCorp.
+If an error is returned by the HTTP API, the `error` returned from the function will contain an instance of `errors.APIError` in the chain.
+Error wrapping is performed using the [pkg/errors][7] library.

 ## Acceptance Tests